 Personal trainers are often people with a certain enigma.
 Most people tend to have a love/hate relationship with them and they tend to be intimidated by personal trainers.
 Although they make you work more than they allow you to enjoy your workout, they’re there to push you and get you to your healthiest version.

-We’ve listed a few things that your personal trainer wishes you knew – from food to your relationship with them and your actual workouts.
+Here are a few things that your personal trainer wishes you knew – from food to your relationship with them and your actual workouts:

 1) We’re really not that scary

-PTs acknowledge that both they and the gym tend to make people nervous, but they also want you to know that it’s perfectly understandable.
+Personal trainers acknowledge that both they and the gym tend to make people nervous, but they also want you to know that it’s perfectly understandable.
 “Just because you haven’t worked out in a while or are self-conscious, doesn’t mean we don’t understand,” says Pat Divilly, who has previously set up his own gym and now runs online classes.
-PTs have been there.
+Personal trainers have been there.
 They’ve also had days where they haven’t felt like gym or haven’t worked out in a while.
-They’re also human.
+They’re human too, so they understand.

 2) Muscles come in pairs

 It’s important to remember that you have muscles on both sides of your body and every muscle has a mate that works in the opposite way.
-To avoid imbalances and injuries, you need to remember to give equal attention to all muscles on both sides of your body.
+To avoid imbalances and injuries, you need to make sure to give equal attention to all muscles on both sides of your body.

 3) Eating right has to be a lifestyle change

-PTs often see people coming to them for a training program and an eating plan but then slack off in the eating department after a month or so.
+Personal trainers often see people coming to them for a training program and an eating plan but then slack off in the eating department after a month or so.
 Eating is something you do on a daily basis for your entire life so you can’t make a change for a short period of time and expect the change to last longer.
-Eating right is a lifestyle change and a long term commitment.
+Eating right is a lifestyle change and a long-term commitment.